Home Log in Sign up Profile Log out

 A Italian flag weaving in Rome

 When you think of the Italian language, Italy is likely the first place that comes to mind.
 However, Italian is spoken in several other countries around the world.
-So, let’s take a closer look at the nations where Italian is either an official language or widely spoken.
+Let’s take a closer look at the nations where Italian is either an official language or widely spoken.

 Countries Where Italian is Spoken